zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 It's hard to see what the alleged problem is supposed to be here.
 The comments about yeast are in fact on the object level about yeast.
 One can only infer that Achmiz's supposed crime is ... disagreeing with an author in a multi-comment exchange, and not being convinced by their replies?
 But on a discussion forum that attempts to grapple with difficult topics at the frontiers of human knowledge, this should be routine.
 People aren't always going to agree. ([Bayesian reasoners would never disagree to disagree](https://en.wikipedia.org/wiki/Aumann%27s_agreement_theorem), but humans are far from the theoretical ideal.)
 Part of disagreeing is not finding the other's replies adequate.
 (If you did find them adequate, that would presumably resolve the disagreement.)

 To be sure, not finding the other's replies inadequate is, in some sense, a negative judgement, but of a kind that's implied by any substantive disagreement.
+(Again, disagreeing with someone implies thinking that you're more epistemically rational than them on that topic.)
 Punishing Achmiz and only Achmiz for this is incoherent, and being coherent about it would amount to plunging full speed into the LinkedIn attractor.

-Habyrka also claims (in the previous section) that as far as he can tell, Achmiz "refuse[d] to do much cognitive labor in the rest of the thread" on "Zetetic Explanation", but this is contradicted by [Habryka's own comment in that thread](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=jTNQ2KxDH8eAa7s2F) praising a 750-word comment from Achmiz as "a great comment" and saying that Habryka "would maybe like to see this broken out into its own post."[^cognitive-labor] The discrepancy is again left unexplained.
+Habyrka also claims (in the previous section) that as far as he can tell, Achmiz "refuse[d] to do much cognitive labor in the rest of the thread" on "Zetetic Explanation", but this is at odds with [Habryka's own comment in that thread](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=jTNQ2KxDH8eAa7s2F) praising a 750-word comment from Achmiz as "a great comment" and saying that Habryka "would maybe like to see this broken out into its own post."[^cognitive-labor] The discrepancy is again left unexplained.

 [^cognitive-labor]: Presumably one could not write such a comment while "refus[ing] to do much cognitive labor."

 ## You Can Too Ignore Unwanted Comments

 [TODO—
 The website already supported user-level bans!!!
 That solves the whole problem